-If you’ve been paying attention, you know that we have built five World Two-Stroke Championship project bikes in preparation for this year’s race, which has been delayed until October because of the pandemic.
+If you’ve been paying attention, you know that we have built five World Two-Stroke Championship project bikes in preparation for this year’s race, which was delayed from April until October because of the pandemic.
 For the May issue, we built the very trick KTM 300SX.
 In June, we added the GYTR European-kit YZ125 to our stable.
-For the July issue, Husqvarna gave us the TC300 engine that Jason Anderson had planned to race at the Straight Rhythm event for our Husky two-stroke, and TM USA built us a very exotic TM 144MX project bike and Josh Mosiman built his own KTM 300Sx for the bIg event.
+For the July issue, Husqvarna gave us the TC300 engine that Jason Anderson had planned to race at the Straight Rhythm event for our Husky two-stroke, TM USA built us a very exotic TM 144MX project bike and Josh Mosiman built his own KTM 300Sx for the bIg event.

-Which leads us to this month’s World Two-Stroke YZ125 project bike.
+Which leads us the last of our 20200 World Two-Stroke project bikes.
 After building so many two-stroke project bikes in a such a short time, we have burned out on our garage-queen fixation.
 Exotic parts and fancy anodized doodads and bolt-ons have lost some of their appeal.
-For this month’s 2020 Yamaha YZ125, we wanted a no-frills race bike.
+This month we built a 2020 Yamaha YZ125, without all the extra doo-dads and frills.
 We only wanted to change the stuff that needed changing, work on the items that needed help and replace the parts that we knew could be better.
 Don’t get us wrong, we didn’t want an ugly bike; we wanted the most functional 2020 Yamaha YZ125 possible.
 Here is how we achieved it.

 Choosing the man to build our YZ125 engine was a no-brainer.
 He is the greatest tuner in the history of motocross.
 His engines have won over 200 AMA Pro races and 20 AMA Championships.
 Going to Mitch Payton is like going to the top of the mount for heavenly guidance.
 We handed him our engine and never looked back; we knew it would be right.